 Our lawyers have significant experience in drafting employment agreements, covenants not to compete, and severance agreements, and assisting employers in reducing workforce, mergers, acquisitions and joint ventures.
 Additionally, we are well-versed in developing employment policies and procedures, compensation plans, and employee benefit packages.

 We regularly represent employers in both individual and class action discrimination litigation in federal trial and appellate courts, state courts, and before the Equal Employment Opportunity Commission (EEOC).

-Thompson Coe’s Health Care practice attorneys provide advice on a wide range of issues affecting seniors, persons with disabilities, and their families.
+Our attorneys provide advice on a wide range of issues affecting seniors, persons with disabilities, and their families.
 In addition, we have experience in nursing home defense work, risk management for health care facilities, home health care issues and long term care financing.

 Our attorneys have defended against claims such as negligent admission or failure to discharge, overall negligent care claims, malnutrition, dehydration, and feeding tube care, resident injury claims resulting from resident-on-resident or staff-on-resident abuse, resident falls and wrongful death, as well as a variety of other claims including negligent hiring and supervision.

-Attorneys in this section of the Health Care practice also help individuals achieve Medicaid eligibility by preparing and/or modifying estate plans, including the instruments necessary to preserve Medicaid eligibility.
+We can also help individuals achieve Medicaid eligibility by preparing and/or modifying estate plans, including the instruments necessary to preserve Medicaid eligibility.